All Two-Loop, Color-Dressed, Six-Point Amplitude Integrands in sYM: Six-Particle Leading Singularities at Two-Loops

 \subsubsection{The Six-Particle NMHV Amplitude}

 For the six-particle NMHV amplitude, the kinematic part of all leading singularities (for arbitrary loop-order) were classified in ref.~\cite{Bourjaily:2016mnp}.
-For each of the defining contours of the basis $\mathfrak{B}_3$, identifying the correct kinematic superfunction from among those classified in \cite{Bourjaily:2016mnp} was done by explicit calculation---by computing the products of on-shell (locally cyclically-ordered, tree-)amplitudes evaluated on the corresponding maximal-cut in loop-integrand space, and summing over all the states that could be exchanged between them.
+For each of the defining contours of the triangle power-counting basis, identifying the correct kinematic function from among those classified in \cite{Bourjaily:2016mnp} was done by explicit calculation---by computing the products of on-shell \mbox{(cyclically-ordered, tree-)}amplitudes evaluated on the corresponding maximal-cut in loop-integrand space, and summing over all the states that could be exchanged between them.

-For example, consider the following color-dressed on-shell function for NMHV---which would appear as the coefficient of $\mathcal{I}_{11}^1$ in the basis of \cite{IllustratingBasisBuilding}: \eq{ } ~\\[-20pt] Comparing against the reference formulae in ref.~\cite{Bourjaily:2016mnp}, we may identify the relevant kinematic factors as being identified with the functions \eq{ } We refer the reader to \cite{Bourjaily:2016mnp} for details on the definitions of these superfunctions.

-In all, we find 80 non-vanishing leading singularities for the contours $\{\Omega_i\}$ defining the basis in \cite{IllustratingBasisBuilding}.
+In all, we find 80 non-vanishing leading singularities for the contours $\{\Omega_i^j\}$ defining the basis in \cite{IllustratingBasisBuilding}.
 Explicit formulae for each---expressed in terms of the functions classified in \cite{Bourjaily:2016mnp}---are given in the ancillary files of this work.